Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I know how much working capital my business needs?

-Measure your working capital needs by dividing your current assets by your current liabilities.
-This is referred to as the working capital ratio, and it measures your business’s ability use its assets to pay for its liabilities.
+You can measure your working capital needs by calculating your “working capital ratio,” which measures your business’s ability to use its assets to pay for its liabilities.

 Generally, you’ll be looking for a working capital ratio between 1.0 and 2.0 — anything lower or higher than this might indicate your business isn’t running as efficiently as it could.

 A number lower than 1.0 means you have more liabilities than assets.
 For example, if you only have $50,000 in assets but are paying out $55,000 toward your debts, you have a working capital ratio of 0.91.
 Working in the red like this is risky and often results in a business going under.

 On the other hand, a working capital ratio of about 2.0 means you’re not investing back into your business enough.
 If you have $50,000 in assets but are only paying $25,000 toward your liabilities, you have a working capital ratio of 2.50 and may want to consider ways to expand your operations.

 Find a working capital solution that keeps your liabilities to a minimum while increasing your ability to utilize your liquid assets.